If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘The Order needs Sirius’s mother’s portrait removed.
 There’re only two people she won’t insult, you—’ Tonks’ hair flashed rose-pink ‘—and me.
 Anyone else gets it straight in the neck.
 I pity the person who dares insult you in hearing distance of that painting.
 Snape was partially deaf for days, and I’m sure I heard the words pure-blooded scion of far greater worth than any who befouls and besmirches the house of my forefathers echoing on the far side of London.’

 ‘It’s nice to be appreciated.’
 Harry grinned.
 ‘What has she said to you about marriage?’

-Tonks’s face tightened and all the cheer drained from her face, deep purple bruises welling up beneath her eyes.
+Tonks’s face tightened and her hair turned black, all the cheer draining from her face and deep purple bruises welling up beneath her eyes.
 ‘She was sad about my mum’s death and glad to see the Black blood shine through.
 From what Sirius and my mum said, she and her husband fucked the whole family up after Bellatrix went insane.’

 ‘Sirius said Bellatrix died a long time ago,’ Harry murmured.

 Tonks nodded.
 ‘Mum always called her ghost.
 I don’t know much about it, and I think Sirius and mum swore some vow or signed something, because they said they couldn’t explain.’

 ‘She’s dead now.’

 ‘Well…’ Harry dragged a smile back onto his face.
 ‘You know the only way to make more of them, Little Nym.
 Things need to be kept in the family.’
 He smirked.
 ‘Quite literally, apparently.’

 She choked.
 ‘Number one.
 You are waaaay too young to be saying things like that to girls my age.
 Number two.
 Sirius is going to die for telling you about that nickname.’